influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/transform-data.md

 ![Unwindowed aggregate data](/img/flux/flux-windowed-aggregates-ungrouped.png)

 ## Helper functions
-This may seem like a lot of writing just to query and aggregate data, however going through the process helps to understand how the shape of data changes as it is passed through each function.
+This may seem like a lot of writing just to query that aggregates data, however going through the process helps to understand how data changes "shape" as it is passed through each function.

-Flux provides (and allows you to create) "helper" functions that abstract many of these steps away.
+Flux provides (and allows you to create) "helper" functions that abstract many of these steps.
 The same operation performed in this guide can be accomplished using the [`aggregateWindow()` function](/flux/v0.7/functions/transformations/aggregates/aggregatewindow).